Recent Books by UMass-Amherst History Faculty

 See also books by history department alumni.

-Johan Mathew, Margins of the Market: Trafficking and Capitalism Across the Arabian Sea (University of California Press, forthcoming)
+Johan Mathew, Margins of the Market: Trafficking and Capitalism Across the Arabian Sea (University of California Press, 2016)

 Samuel Redman, Bone Rooms: From Scientific Racism to Human Prehistory in Museums (Harvard University Press, 2016)